BobDeng1974/Otium/README.md

 ### Default manager implementations
 You can find managers in `Implementations` folder.
 At this moment only SDL is available.
 To use one of them, just **copy** file to `Otium` folder and include it to the project.
 Yeah, that is all!

+### Your own manager implementation
+You can overload a IManager object to create your own implementation.

 ### TODO
 * Form loading from file (XML?)
 * More Widgets